A special Debarre-Voisin fourfold: Automorphism group and Picard group

-So we get $V_6+V_6'=V_9$ and therefore $\dim V_6\cap V_6'=3$.
-A point~$[U_6]$ in the intersection $D\cap D'$ can be given by the following data: first choose a $2$-plane $U_2$ in $V_6\cap V_6'$, then choose a $1$-dimensional subspace of $V_6/(V_1+U_2)$ and another $1$-dimensional subspace of $V_6'/(V_1'+U_2)$.
+So we get $V_6+V_6'=V_9$ and, therefore, $\dim V_6\cap V_6'=3$.
+A point~$[U_6]$ in the intersection $D\cap D'$ can be given by the following data: first choose a $2$-plane $U_2$ in $V_6\cap V_6'$, then choose a one-dimensional subspace of $V_6/(V_1+U_2)$ and another one-dimensional subspace of $V_6'/(V_1'+U_2)$.
 In other words, the intersection $D\cap D'$ can be identified as a certain zero-locus in the fiber product of two projective bundles over $\Gr(2, V_6\cap V_6')$.
-A computation with \Macaulay\ shows that this is a surface of degree $8$ with respect to the polarization $H$.
-We can thus conclude that $\q(D,D')=0$ in the second case, again using the relation~\autoref{eq:BBF}.
+A computation with \Macaulay{} (see Section~\ref{m2:BBF}) shows that this is a surface of degree $8$ with respect to the polarization $H$.
+We can, thus, conclude that $\q(D,D')=0$ in the second case, again using the relation~\eqref{eq:BBF}.

 Since $\q(D,D)=-2$, we immediately see that different isolated singular points $p$ induce different divisor classes $D$. \end{proof}